blenderuser2017/Blender-Copy-Transform-Helper-Addon/README.md

 Compatibility:
 This add-on is compatible with Blender version 2.90.0 and newer.

+Can reuse the same constraint.
+I dont know how, but you are more than free to look at it.

 Credits:
 This add-on was created by ChatGPT, and I suffered for it